goldstrike77/ansible-role-linux-prometheus/README.md

                   action: drop

 ## Role variables
-### Minimal configuration

-In order to get the Prometheus running, you'll have to define the following properties before executing the role:

-* `prometheus_is_install`: a boolean value, whether install the prometheus.

 ### Main parameters #
 There are some variables in defaults/main.yml which can (Or needs to) be overridden:

 ##### General parameters
-* `prometheus_is_install`: A boolean value, whether install the Prometheus.
 * `thanos_is_install`: A boolean value, whether install the Thanos.
 * `trickster_is_install`: A boolean value, whether install the Trickster.
 * `thanos_bucket_is_used`: A boolean value, whether use object storage.